 The Folklore Society President’s Prize

-The Folklore Society has established an annual award, titled The President’s Prize.
-The purpose of the prize is to encourage the academic study of folklore and folkloristics in universities and other institutions of higher and further education in the United Kingdom and Republic of Ireland.
+The Folklore Society President’s Prize is intended to encourage the academic study of folklore and folkloristics in universities and other institutions of higher and further education in the United Kingdom and the Republic of Ireland.

-The prize is open to all students registered either full-time or part-time on a relevant undergraduate, or equivalent level 4, 5 or 6, course of study at a university or other institution of higher or further education in the UK or Republic of Ireland.
+The prize is open to all students registered either full-time or part-time on a relevant undergraduate (or equivalent Levels 4, 5, 6) or post-graduate (or equivalent Levels 7, 8) course of study at a university or other institution of higher or further education in the UK or Republic of Ireland.

-• Entries for the prize will be by formal nomination by the appropriate officer(s) of the institution concerned.
-Nominations must be received after 1 July and no later than 30 September and must include:
+• A completed President’s Prize Nomination Form.
+Nominations must be received after 1 July and no later than 30 September

 • Proof of registration/enrolment in course(s) at the institution during the academic year ending 30 September.

-• A representative sample of a maximum 2,000 words of the nominee’s unpublished academic work on folklore topics, including that judged particularly meritorious by the nominator.
-This should normally include at least one substantial piece of original work (e.g. section of an extended essay, report, project, dissertation etc.).
+• A sample up to a maximum 12,000 words of the student’s unpublished academic work on folklore topics.
+This should normally include at least one substantial piece of original work (e.g. dissertation, extended essay, report, project, etc.).
 Submissions should be in good clear English and sent electronically to thefolkloresociety@gmail.com

-The prize will take the form of a certificate of merit issued by the Folklore Society, and £150.
-The prize will be adjudicated by three judges appointed by the Council of the Folklore Society, at least one of whom shall be the President or Vice-President.
+The prizes will each be adjudicated by three judges appointed by the Council of the Folklore Society, at least one of whom shall be the President or Vice-President.
 The decision of the judges is final and the Folklore Society reserves the right not to award the prize if, in the opinion of the judges, the work submitted on behalf of the nominees fails to reach the standard required.
 Members of the Council of the Folklore Society are not eligible for nomination.

-The winner may be offered the chance to publish part of their submission in the newsletter of The Folklore Society and/or on our website.
+The winners may be offered the chance to publish part of their submission in one of the publications of the Folklore Society and/or on our website.
+They may also be invited to receive their certificates at the Society’s annual lecture, the Katharine Briggs lecture, in November.

 The Society’s Council may amend these rules as it sees fit in future years.